-Update on Osteopathy at the Sunflower Centre post-lockdown - 28th August
+Update on Osteopathy at the Sunflower Centre during lockdown - 5th January 2021

 We must assume that anyone who visits us could potentially be pre-symptomatic and therefore shedding the virus, leading to the implementation of a clear infection control protocol to reduce the risk of transmission from patient to osteopath, vice versa and between visitors to the building.
 So, to mitigate this:

 - that you don’t have Covid-19 symptoms;

 - that you’ve not been in contact with someone who either has symptoms or anyone with someone who is self-isolating/shielding/in an identified vulnerable group in order to conduct a risk/benefit assessment of a face-to-face attendance should this be felt necessary;